ssongssu/rangebet/README.md

 A manga-themed betting game with Firebase integration for user accounts, real-time statistics, and leaderboards.

+## Deployment

+To deploy the application to Firebase Hosting:

+1. Make sure you have the Firebase CLI installed and you're logged in
+2. Run the deployment script: `deploy.bat` (on Windows) or `firebase deploy`
+3. Your application will be deployed from the root directory (not from a public directory)
+4. Visit https://manga-bet.web.app to see the deployed application

+**Important**: Always deploy from the root directory.
+Do not create or use a separate public directory, as this can cause confusion and sync issues.

 ## Features

 - **Manga-styled UI**: Colorful, dynamic interface with comic-style design elements